Last updated on January 11, 2023

 There are also occasional promo codes that you’ll get from paper products that ”unlock” digital full-art lands in MTG Arena.
 All you need to do is buy the paper product and then use your one-time code that will be included.
 Voila, the lands are available to you in every deck you’ve got in your account!

 Every now and then the MTGA store will also just straight-up sell some full-art lands.
-The last time Arena did this was with the Unsanctioned lands.
+As Arena did with the Unsanctioned lands.

 Events, paper promo codes, and the MTGA store are all things to keep an eye on to stay on top of ways to get your hands on those coveted lands.
 But what are the potential options?
 I’m so glad you asked!